eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

     - Once the next process to be executed has been chosen, a context switch needs to happen.
 This means saving some state form the current running process, and fetching some state for the soon to be running process.
 Then return from trap my guy.

-#### Scheduling
+#### Policy: Scheduling

 Some Definitions:

-_Turnaround Time:_ The time from when the job entered the system to when it completes
+> Turnaround Time: The time from when the job entered the system to when it completes

-_Response Time:_ The time from when the job enters the system to when it first starts executing.
+> Response Time: The time from when the job enters the system to when it first starts executing.

 Different scheduling policies yield different results for these two metrics.
 In general, policies that are considered "fair" are terrible for turnaround time but good for response time.

 Polcies that are considered "efficient" are great at turnaround time, but terrible at response time.

-**Multi-Level-Feedback Queue Scheduler**
+_Multi-Level-Feedback Queue Scheduler_

 The crux of the problem: "How can we design a scheduler that both minimizes response time for interactive jobs while also minimizing turnaround time without previous knowledge of job length?